fhall18/ds1_final_project/README.md

 ######   year_2015
 ######   year_2014
 #### 2. dcfc_ami.csv
+##### AMI stands for Advanced Metering Infrastructure.
+This dataset gave us fifteen minute interval energy data which recorded the energy use (kW-15) of the DCFC located on 75 S. Winooski Ave.
 ###### -features:
 ######   INTERVAL_TIME
 ######   LOCID
 ######   LP_VALUE
 #### 3. weather_temp_2013-2019.csv
+##### This dataset was used to gather our temperature data.
+We merged this dataset with btv_total_charging_sessions.csv and dcfc_ami.csv based on time.
 ###### features:
  ######  Year
 ######   Month